RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Searching

-Separate search terms using a comma.
-Each search term is ANDed to produce the final filter.

-For example:
+Above the thumbnail view is the search box.
+You can type in search terms to filter your results and find what you are looking for easily.

+## Searching by prompt

+The basic way to search is by entering text that appears in the prompt.
+It will work the way yout expect most of the time.
+However, commas are special and are used to **separate prompt terms**.

+Take this query for example:

 ```
 A man staring into a starry night sky, by Van Gogh
 ```

-This contains two search terms.
+This contains two search terms:

 * `A man staring into a starry night sky`
 * `by Van Gogh`